intel/neural-compressor/docs/source/migration.md

 **Orchestration with Intel Neural Compressor 2.X**

 Intel Neural Compressor 2.X introduces `compression manager` to schedule the training process.
+The `conf.yaml` should follows in the previous sessions to set the configuration information.
+It also requires to inset the hooks from `compression manager` to control the training flow.
 Therefore, the code should be updated as,

 ```python
 from neural_compressor.training import prepare_compression